-Each member sexual assault crisis program is an individual community-based organization funded through Connecticut Alliance to End Sexual Violence.
+Each sexual assault crisis member program is an individual community-based organization funded through Connecticut Alliance to End Sexual Violence.
 All member programs are staffed by certified sexual assault crisis counselors and are held to The Alliance’s Member Agency Criteria and Standards of Operation.

 Accompaniment and advocacy through the medical and police systems

-Preparation, accompaniment, and advocacy throughout the court system
+Preparation, accompaniment and advocacy throughout the court system

-Information and referrals for other needs
+Information and referrals for other social and legal services

-Professional training, community education, and prevention programs
+Professional training, community education and prevention programs

 Text Telephone (TTY) access during normal office hours

 Relay Connecticut TTY services available after hours at 7-1-1 or (800)842-9710

-Sign language interpreters
+Sign language interpreters and bilingual staff members

 Emergency transportation by arrangement